vynxshieee/BIBIRAGE/README.md

 - don't mind the pay now btn and sugar lvl/qty display :p

 - source code in "BIBIRAGE/BIBIRAGE/src" directory
-- run the MainApp with the other classes on the same project file
+- run the MainApp together with the other attached files